 Keep track of the time in between each birth and make sure you know how many kittens to expect.
 Contact your vet if your cat is having obvious contractions for more than 60 minutes without kitten birth.
 Also, get in touch with the vet if more than two hours go by without the next kitten birth.
 If a kitten remains in the birth canal without being pushed out for more than a minute or two, it's best to bring your cat right to the vet.
 Call your vet's office for advice if anything else seems wrong.

-Your new mama cat should get a veterinary exam within about a day after queening.
 Avoid separating mom and kittens for the first few days and be sure to continue to provide adequate amount of food for a the momma cat who's caloric needs will increase significantly while she is lactating and feeding her kittens.
 Instead, bring them all into the vet's office for a check-up at about 6 weeks of age.
 If you are not a purebred cat breeder, talk to your vet about having your cat spayed as soon as possible.
 This is often done after the kittens are weaned.